ICHTHUS-SSU/ichthus_controller/README.md

 #### EtherCAT state transition matrix
 ![EtherCAT State Transition Matrix](https://user-images.githubusercontent.com/40734644/88839865-99393c80-d216-11ea-8af2-7054cfc3e6bf.png)

-**Using EtherCAT with stable state machine, Ichthus Controller transmits the target position of the Motor every 10ms  to the Slave to control the Motor. and, if it is not a physical problem, all motors always reach operation enable and normal state recovery is possible without unnecessary power on/off.**
+**In the state of Operation Enable, the server transmits every 10 ms a target position to each motor, maintained in a state variable, whether it is updated or not.
+Just in case, if we need to override the server control for manually driving the vehicle, e.g., to manually control the steering wheel, we simply turn the motor state from Operation Enable to Disable Operation, instead of shutting down all the motors and the EtherCAT field bus.
+Later, when we need to recover the server control, we simply turn the motor state from Disable Operation to Operation Enable.**

 ## Client - Server Architecture using ROS Service
 Ichthus Controller operates in the **ROS Service**.
 Client sends a command to the Server in the form of ROS Service, Server performs the operation corresponding to the command.